Michigan Medical Marijuana Program

 - You must be a resident of Michigan

-- You must obtain your medical records, which indicate that you have been diagnosed by a Michigan-certified physician as having a debilitating medical condition.
+- You must obtain your medical records, which indicate that you have been diagnosed by a Michigan-certified physician as having a qualifying medical condition.

 - You must receive written documentation from your physician that indicates you may benefit from the medical use of marijuana